The Pros and Cons of Drinking Decaf Tea

 4. Water Processing

 This method is more popularly used when it comes to decaffeinating coffee beans, but some tea brands use it for loose leaf teas as well.
 The tea leaves are soaked in water, which is then passed through a carbon filter to remove the caffeine.
 The water is then added back to the tea leaves to develop flavor.
-This method often results in watery flavors and does not maintain the potency of breakfast black teas or other strong teas well.
+The water method often results in watery flavors and does not maintain the potency of breakfast black teas or other strong teas well.

 Is Decaf Tea as Healthy as Regular Tea?